 - Realized a reduction in expenses and/or increase in income

-- Completed an evidence-based program that has been proven to improve the health and well-being of participants
+- Completed an evidence-based program proven to improve the health and well-being of participants

-- Completed an educational program to increase or improve health or financial security
+- Completed an educational program to improve health or financial security

 - Were able to remain in their communities instead of being relocated to a nursing home

 - Directly benefited (as defined above) from a policy change that would not have happened without NCOA's leadership and advocacy

 A focus on equity

 We believe the ability to age well should not be based on luck or any factor outside our control.
 We also know that long-standing inequalities have made it difficult for certain populations to age with health and financial security.
 We are committed to changing that.

 For the first time, we are measuring and reporting our impact among specific groups who face unique barriers to aging well.

 Download our Impact and Equity Report to learn more about the populations we served In FY22.